Click here for a

 Vermont Law School offers a roommate website for VLS students only.
 You will need to complete a

-roommate questionnaire about yourself and your housing preferences.
+roommate questionnaire (ask Rachel for the login) about yourself and your housing preferences.
 After you complete the roommate form and it is activated by VLS Housing staff, you will be sent a URL.
 The URL will include a list of students who have joined the roommate finder service.
 You can then contact potential roommates with shared lifestyles from this list.

 You can also rent a house or large apartment yourself, and join the roommate finder service to recruit roommates to share it with you.
 Without joining the roommate finder service, you may be able to find a shared living situation by going to the searchable VLS Housing List (above) and search for Rooms, Shared Houses or Shared Apartments.
 These shared situations may be with current law students or with local families.

 WHAT DO I DO IF I HAVE A PROBLEM WITH MY LANDLORDS?

 Before signing a lease, ask the landlord for the name and phone number of a recent tenant for the same property.
 Ask the tenant about the landlord and the property.

 The Vermont Law School Mediation Project trains second and third year law students, who are supervised by an experienced attorney and mediator.
 The Mediation Project operates a Campus Mediation Program for disputes, including housing issues, that arise between students and landlords.
 Campus Mediation services are provided on a case by case basis as disputes arise.
 Contact Professor Robin Barone, 802-831-1263.

 Tenant Resources: Vermont Tenants, Inc. has a free booklet called Renting in Vermont.
 Call 1-800-287-7971 to request a copy.
 The full booklet is available here.
 It provides comprehensive information on the legal rights and responsibilities of landlords and tenants.